haruka-takagi-datascience/textual_analysis/README.md

 ## Execute Latent Dirichlet Allocation
 The script we will be examining is 09_LDAproj_LDAimplementation.ipynb.
 We will be using the gensim topic modelling package for the LDA model.
+We will also be using the Greenbook as our example in this project.
+But feel free to run the other LDA's for the other books as well.

 Lets read in our dataset. <br />
 <p align="center">